ZKTNetwork/papers/Advancing Blockchain Transaction Privacy and Compliance: Insights into Innovative Engineering Practices/paper.md

 *"we precompute a lookup table of the legitimate (input, output) combinations; and the prover argues the witness values exist in this table."*

 There are **2** main advantages of Plookup in our membership proof.
 - In the proving phase, we do not need to perform existence proofs for each ULO, which significantly reduces the circuit size.
 - In the verification phase, we do not need to perform hash operations in EVM.
 Only one elliptic curve pairing is required.

+#### 4.3.2 Advantages of Plookup
+##### 1. Constant Complexity in Circuit Size

+Traditionally, Merkle proof methods, when handling a large number of ULO proofs, lead to linear growth in circuit size due to the need for individual existence proofs for each ULO.
+This results in increased computational complexity and time costs.
+However, a key advantage of using Plookup in our UTXO model is that it maintains a constant level of complexity in circuit size.
+Regardless of the number of ULOs to be verified, Plookup can process them within a constant circuit size, significantly reducing the overall circuit size and processing time.

+#####  2. Efficiency in the Verification Process

+Another advantage of Plookup in the verification phase is the elimination of the need for extensive hash operations in the Ethereum Virtual Machine (EVM).
+In contrast, traditional Merkle proofs require hashing at each node during verification, which is not only time-consuming but also computationally costly.
+Plookup simplifies the verification process by using a single elliptic curve pairing operation to ascertain the existence of ULOs.
+This approach not only speeds up the verification but is also more efficient in conserving computational resources.

+##### Application of Plookup in the UTXO Model

+In our UTXO model, each user's funds are represented as multiple encrypted ULOs, each indicating a specific amount of assets.
+With Plookup, we can effectively process and verify these ULOs irrespective of their quantity.
+This method enhances the scalability and efficiency of the entire system, particularly in handling a large volume of transactions and complex fund movements.

+In summary, Plookup provides significant benefits in our membership proof system, especially in managing numerous ULOs within the UTXO model.
+This approach not only reduces computational burden but also enhances the overall system efficiency and performance.

-#### 4.3.2 Plookup implementation
+#### 4.3.3 Plookup implementation

 Assuming the user provides an identifier list of size $m$ from the source ULOs, denoted as $t$, then we pad the set $t$ with 0 until it satisfies the size of circuit size $n$.